Anal sex: General

 Different cultures have had different views on anal sex throughout human history, with some cultures more positive about the activity than others.
 Historically, anal sex has been restricted or condemned, especially with regard to religious beliefs; it has also commonly been used as a form of domination, usually with the active partner (the one who is penetrating) representing masculinity and the passive partner (the one who is being penetrated) representing femininity.
 A number of cultures have especially recorded the practice of anal sex between males, and anal sex between males has been especially stigmatized or punished.
 In some societies, if discovered to have engaged in the practice, the individuals involved were put to death, such as by decapitation, burning, or even mutilation.

 Anal sex has been more accepted in modern times; it is often considered a natural, pleasurable form of sexual expression.
-Some people, men in particular, are only interested in anal sex for sexual satisfaction, which has been partly attributed to the buttocks and anus being more eroticized in modern culture, including via pornography.
+The buttocks and anus have become more eroticized in modern culture, including via pornography.
 Engaging in anal sex is still, however, punished in some societies.
 For example, regarding LGBT rights in Iran, Iran's Penal Code states in Article 109 that "both men involved in same-sex penetrative (anal) or non-penetrative sex will be punished" and "Article 110 states that those convicted of engaging in anal sex will be executed and that the manner of execution is at the discretion of the judge".